justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 ## Install Unity 6
 With Unity Hub launched we can now install the Unity 6.
 At some point you'll be prompted to sign in with your Unity ID.
 Do that so they'll stop bugging you about it.

 The UI will change over time, so look for an "Installs" section and a button to install editor.
-I'm going to install Unity 6000.0.43f1, which is currently the latest LTS version of Unity 6.
-The specific version doesn't matter; get the latest LTS release.
+I'm going to install Unity 6000.0.43f1, which is currently the latest LTS version of Unity 6 at the time of this post.
+The specific version doesn't matter just get the latest LTS release.

 It's going to ask what you want to install with it, and for just getting started you can uncheck all of the options.
 You can download build support as you need it.